sujithq/psychic-octo-potato/content/resume/accomplishments/_index.md

   certificate_url = ""
   date_start = "2024-06-21"
   date_end = ""
-  description = """
-  Learners demonstrate fundamental AI concepts related to the development of software and services of Microsoft Azure to create AI solutions.
+  description = "Learners demonstrate fundamental AI concepts related to the development of software and services of Microsoft Azure to create AI solutions."
-  """

 [[item]]
   organization = "Microsoft"